InderdeepBajwa/PicColorThresholdControl/README.md

 # Tusvir - PicColorThresholdControl
-The app that removes threshold of white or black pixels based on the input value (through GUI interface)
+An app that removes threshold of white or black pixels based on the input value (through GUI interface)

 ## GUI Example